I will allow no sleep to my eyes

 We can’t help but wonder why God made it so hard to find His dwelling place.
 Why did David have to work so hard?
 Why didn’t the Bible explicitly say where the Holy Temple should be built?
 Why, once the Temple was built, were there no signs to it or to Jerusalem?
 Surely God wants us to find Him, so why does He make it so difficult?

-A person can be given a lot of things in life, but we can never be given God.
+A person can be given many things in life, but we can never be given God.
 A person has to work at receiving God.
 Every individual needs to seek God if he or she wishes to find Him.
 This is why God makes us work to find His home address – in order to teach us that we will always have to invest time and energy into the relationship.
 No one can give us God; we have to discover Him on our own through our own work and persistence.

 Today, we no longer have to work to find Jerusalem, but we still have to work at our relationship with God.
 Prayer, Bible study, helping others, asking questions and seeking answers are all great ways to build our relationship with God.
 Let us consider how we will seek God out today.